JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 - Moving files to and from secondary storage.

 ### Processor management
-Multitasking (See previous topic) and control how processor time is divided.
+Multitasking (insert citation) and control how processor time is divided.
+Programs need to run in the right order and often simultaneously.
+It also handles interupts ( insert citation).
+Other hardware is also manged

 ### Security
-**Firewall**
- - Software that stops harmful incoming trafic and scans for outside programs trying to get access to the system.
+Firewall inplementation - software that stops harmful incoming trafic and scans for outside programs trying to get access to the system.
-**User management**
- - Provides levels of access and a profiles for users on the Network
+User management - provides levels of access and a profiles for users on the Network.

 ### User interface
 Provides a visual platform for users to interact with.
 A UI can be as simple or a terminal, but can also be a fully customised screen with pointers, windows, menus and icons.

-### Networking and Hardware
+### Networking

 ### Interupts